List of former championships in WWE

 In professional wrestling, championships are competed for in scripted storylines by a promotion's roster of contracted wrestlers.
 WWE is an American-based company and is the world's largest professional wrestling promotion.
 The company's origins begin in 1953 as the Capitol Wrestling Corporation (CWC), a Northeastern territory of the National Wrestling Alliance (NWA).
 In 1963, CWC left the NWA to become the World Wide Wrestling Federation (WWWF), which was renamed to World Wrestling Federation (WWF) in 1979 and then World Wrestling Entertainment (WWE) in 2002 — since 2011, the company has promoted itself solely under the trade name of WWE.
 In the company's 60-year history, over 40 different unique championships have been operated and contended for.
 These titles consisted of divisional, special stipulations, and weight-class championships.
 Of these titles, over 28 have been retired and succeeded through replacement titles or title unifications.
 The first championship retirement occurred in June 1961 with the Northeast version of the NWA World Tag Team Championship (created in February 1957).
-The most recent retirement is officially recognized to have occurred was in April 2024 with the WWE Universal Championship (which was created in July 2016 and whose retirement was actually not officially implemented until April 2025).
+The most recent retirement to have occurred was in September 2026 with the WWE Speed Championship (which was created in March 2024).
 The following is a compilation of the company's former championships that were once active and contended for by its roster.